 Comments, questions or inquiries?
-Email us at: [email protected]
+Email us here.

-The Koch Brothers and their fossil fuel industry allies are waging a major campaign to rebrand oil and gas and to limit consumer choice and stifle clean tech innovation by attacking electric vehicles (EVs) and other clean energy solutions.
+The Koch Brothers and their fossil fuel industry allies are waging an ongoing campaign to limit consumer choice and stifle clean tech innovation by attacking clean transportation standards, electric vehicles (EVs), and other clean energy solutions.

-In August, a new oil and gas front group called Fueling U.S. Forward launched with a slick website, flashy GIFs, and infographics, confirming Stone’s reporting and the Koch-funded campaign to promote oil and gas and combat electric vehicles.
+In August 2016, a new oil and gas front group called Fueling U.S. Forward launched with a slick website, flashy GIFs, and infographics, confirming Stone’s reporting and the Koch-funded campaign to promote oil and gas and combat electric vehicles.

 Barely a year after launching, Fueling U.S. Forward was shut down—a full history is recorded here—but other Koch-funded efforts endure.
 Front groups like Energy4US and Koch-tied advocacy organizations like the Institute for Energy Research continue to support the Koch’s goals of keeping Americans dependent on oil and gas.